-75 The large variation in probation failure rates is driven by small counties that, because of the limited number of probationers, may experience significant fluctuations in their PFR due to the outcomes of just one or two probationers.
+&lt;sup>75 The large variation in probation failure rates is driven by small counties that, because of the limited number of probationers, may experience significant fluctuations in their PFR due to the outcomes of just one or two probationers.
 Small counties are disproportionally represented in terms of both negative and positive changes to probation failure rates.

-- Creating supervision plans based on results from the needs portion of a validated RNA; - Clearly articulating sanctions and incentives to probationers; - Training probation officers on how to use a validated RNA; - Training probation officers who supervise medium and high risk felony probationers in cognitive behavioral therapy techniques; - Developing officers' intrinsic motivational skills such as motivational interviewing; and - Using internal data on probation supervision practices and outcomes to improve services and practices.
+- Assessing a probationer's risk level, particularly within 30 days of first contact with the probation department; - Placing lower risk probationers on banked, administrative, or low supervision caseloads; - Conducting the needs portion of a validated RNA; - Creating supervision plans based on results from the needs portion of a validated RNA; - Clearly articulating sanctions and incentives to probationers; - Training probation officers on how to use a validated RNA; - Training probation officers who supervise medium and high risk felony probationers in cognitive behavioral therapy techniques; - Developing officers' intrinsic motivational skills such as motivational interviewing; and - Using internal data on probation supervision practices and outcomes to improve services and practices.